MetPX/sarracenia/doc/dd_sara.1.rst

 **file_validation_script       <script_path> (used if set)**

 The  **message_validation_script**  receives a dd_message instance
-containing all the amqp informations.
-The user can write checks on any of the dd_message value.
-Should it not comply to the checks, a log message (and an amqp log message) will posted, the message will be acknowledge with out any further processing...
-Only valid messages will be treated.
+containing all the amqp information.
+The user can write checks on any of the dd_message values.
+Should it not comply to the checks, a log message (and an amqp log message) will posted, the message will be acknowledged with out any further processing...
+Only valid messages will be processed further.

 ..
 NOTE::
   FIXME: where should we put these scripts
   FIXME: details missing in doc on returned values

 The return values of this script are :
 OK,code,message    <boolean,integer,string>   accepted?,error code, error message

 The  **file_validation_script**  receives the file path.
-The user run any kind of file validation on the path.
+The user may run any kind of validation on the path.
-Should the file not comply to the checks... a log message (and an amqp log message) will posted, the message will be acknowledge with out any further processing...
+Should the file not comply to the checks, a log message (and an amqp log message) will posted, the message will be acknowledged without any further processing...
-Only valid files are reannounce.
+Only valid files are reannounced.

 ..
 NOTE::
   FIXME: where should we put these scripts
   FIXME: what should we do with rejected files ... validation script removes it ?
   FIXME: details missing in doc on returned values

 The return values of this script are :
 OK,code,message    <boolean,integer,string>   accepted?,error code, error message